handofkwll/fisica/README.md

   * matplotlib (for plotting)
   * parallelpython (for parallel processing)

-  You will also need to install:
-  * mako and twitter bootstrap (weblog generation)

   If the installation has worked then you should be able to type ipython, then:

   * In [1]: import numpy
   * In [2]: import scipy
   * In [3]: import matplotlib
   * In [4]: import pp
-  * In [5]: import mako

   with no errors.

-2. Check out the trunk code from GitHub.
+2. Check out the code from GitHub, install it in a fresh directory.

-3. Copy the .xlsx files from fisica/excel into the directory you will be running python from - that is where the code will look for them.
+3. Create a different 'working' directory to run the simulator from and copy the .xlsx files from fisica/excel into it - that is where the code will look for them.

 4. Start up python then:

+  tell python where to look for the code and 'import' it

   * In [1]: import sys
-  *  tell python where to look for the code
-  * In [2]: sys.path.append('/users/jfl/fisica')
+  * In [2]: sys.path.append('\*your code directory\*/fisica')
   * In [3]: import pyfiins

   construct the simulator specifying a file describing the sky model